-139. Where a parent is incapable of maintaining a child due to, inter alia, mental infirmity or disability, grandparents, where they are able to have an obligation to maintain said child/children under the Act.
+130. Where a parent is incapable of maintaining a child due to, inter alia, mental infirmity or disability, grandparents, where they are able to have an obligation to maintain said child/children under the Act.

-140. Article 10 requires a person not minors to maintain parents or grandparents, within their capabilities, where the parents or grandparents are in need of such maintenance by reason of age, physical or mental infirmity or disability.
+131. Article 10 requires a person to maintain his or her parents or grandparents, within their capabilities, where the parents or grandparents are in need of such maintenance by reason of age, physical or mental infirmity or disability.

-141. The right of persons with disabilities to have children is also generally respected and as noted in paragraphs 70 and 74, there is no programme of forced sterilization targeting this group.
+132. The right of persons with disabilities to have children is also generally respected and as noted in paragraphs 70 and 74, there is no programme of forced sterilization targeting this group.

-142. For the 2017/18 period, under the Early Stimulation Programme parenting workshops was delivered to parents of children with disabilities.
+133. For the 2017/18 period, under the Early Stimulation Programme parenting workshops was delivered to parents of children with disabilities.
 Under the programme, parents of children with disabilities have been receiving training on how to cope with special needs children.

-143. In March 2017 scores of parents of children with special needs were motivated and empowered by the information shared with them during a seminar put on by the Ministry of Education's Region One Office.
+134. In March 2017 scores of parents of children with special needs were provided with information during a seminar put on by the Ministry of Education's Region One Office.
 More than 160 parents and some 230 students and teachers attended the seminar which was successful in fulfilling the ministry's mandate of providing equitable educational opportunities for all.
 The seminar was part of a Parent Information Fair, organized by the Ministry of Education Region One in partnership with various stakeholders including the National Parent Support Commission, the Jamaica Council for Persons with Disabilities, the HEART Trust/NTA, the Nathan Ebanks Foundation, the Jamaica Association for Children with Learning Disabilities, the Office of the Children's Registry and Children First.
 The seminar included various presentations on how to ensure that children with disabilities enjoy their rights on an equal basis with other children.

-Article 24: Education
+Article 24 Education

-144. The Charter of Fundamental Rights and Freedoms (Constitutional Amendment) Act 2011, guarantees the right of every child who is a citizen of Jamaica, to publicly funded tuition in a public educational institution at the pre-primary and primary levels.
-The Child Care and Protection Act is an additional piece of legislation that serves to buttress the Constitutional provisions by mandating that parents or guardians take the necessary steps to ensure that their children are enrolled in and attend school.
-Both pieces of legislation offer protection to children living with disabilities.
+135. The Charter of Fundamental Rights and Freedoms (Constitutional Amendment) Act 2011 guarantees the right of every child who is a citizen of Jamaica, to publicly funded tuition in a public educational institution at the pre-primary and primary levels.
+The Child Care and Protection Act enhances the Constitutional provisions by mandating parents or guardians to take the necessary steps to ensure that their children are enrolled in and attend school.
+Both pieces of legislation offer protection to children with disabilities.
 Simultaneously, the Education Act (1965) subscribes to similar objectives while prescribing sanctions for parents who do not adhere to the law.
 Penalties are inclusive of both fines and/or imprisonment.

-145. In 1978 the government adopted responsibility for the operating costs of the special education institutions and since that time more children with disabilities have been able to gain access to special education programmes.
+136. In 1978 the government adopted responsibility for the operating costs of the special education institutions and since that time more children with disabilities have been able to gain access to special education programmes.
 Children with disabilities are served by approximately 44 independent and government-run special education facilities at the preschool, primary and secondary levels across the island.
 These organizations receive financial and technical support from the government through the Ministry of Labour and Social Security (MLSS) and the Ministry of Education, Youth, and Information.
 The Jamaica Association for the Deaf is one such non-governmental organization that receives financial support from the Government and which serves a dual purpose of educating the deaf and hard of hearing while preserving their linguistic identity.